-External Managers may purchase or sell securities through a broker/dealer other than through your Custodian(s) (trade away).
+Kovitz and External Managers, when appropriate, will purchase or sell securities through a broker/dealer other than through your Custodian(s) (trade away).
+Trading away can take place for primarily fixed income securities, but can be used for equity or other security types.
 Managers of Fixed Income Securities may trade away on a frequent basis.
 Such accounts may incur higher transaction costs than you would be charged through your Custodian.
 It is important to read the Disclosure Brochure of External Managers.
 Such charges, fees, and commissions are exclusive of and in addition to Kovitz's fee.